Free Will in Ancient Thought

 The Main Points in the Chapter

-• Plato and Aristotle understand human beings in terms of the Tripartite Theory of the Soul.
+• Plato and Aristotle understand human beings in terms of a tripartite theory of the soul.
 According to this theory, human beings do what they do because of their souls.
 The soul has three parts (reason, spirit, and appetite), and each part can give rise to desire.

 Frede's Lecture (21-26)